ashishsumanth1/Data-Analysis-/README.md

 Segmentation Based on Thresholds: By setting thresholds (e.g., more than 10,000 total occupations and qualifications), the data was segmented to isolate top-performing wards for a detailed analysis.

-High-Value Wards: In wards with over 10,000 total occupations and qualifications, Level 4 qualifications and 'Professional occupations' were most common.
+High-Value Wards: Inwards with over 10,000 total occupations and qualifications, Level 4 qualifications and 'Professional occupations' were most common.

-Mid-Value Wards: In wards with 6,000 to 10,000 occupations and qualifications above 5,000, Level 4 qualifications and 'Professional occupations' were also prevalent but in lower numbers.
+Mid-Value Wards: Inwards with 6,000 to 10,000 occupations and qualifications above 5,000, Level 4 qualifications and 'Professional occupations' were also prevalent but in lower numbers.

 Conclusion: